emacs-mirror/emacs/mps/manual/source/glossary/s.rst

-        In a :term:`copying collector <copying garbage collection>`, when there is a :term:`reference` to an :term:`object` that was :term:`condemned <condemned set>`, but has been :term:`transported <transport>`, snap-out is the adjustment of that reference to point to the preserved copy.
+        In a :term:`copying collector <copying garbage collection>`, when there is a :term:`reference` to an :term:`object` that was :term:`condemned <condemned set>`, but has been :term:`transported`, snap-out is the adjustment of that reference to point to the preserved copy.

         Typically the first transport leaves a :term:`forwarding pointer` that enables the snap-out.